Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: HCC: Hybrid code concatenation

 \subsection{HCC-based code examples using the 5-qubit code as $C_1$}

 In this section, the 5-qubit code is selected as $C_1$ and a logical qubit is encoded into the 5-qubit code in the first level of concatenation.
-Let M=\{$T=C^{0}Z(\frac{\pi}{4})$, $S=C^{0}Z(\frac{\pi}{2})$, $CZ=C^{1}Z(\pi)$\}.
-The gates in $M$ along with $K$ form a universal set for quantum computation, where $K=SH$.
+Let $M$ be $\{T=C^{0}Z(\frac{\pi}{4})$, $S=C^{0}Z(\frac{\pi}{2})$, $CZ=C^{1}Z(\pi)\}$.
+The gates of $M$ along with $K=SH$ form a universal set for quantum computation.
 The $K$ gate is transversal on the 5-qubit code but the gates of $M$ are not.
-The gates of $M$ belong to the class of $C^{k}Z(\theta)$ gates and thus, as described before, a CSS code such as Steane can be selected as $C_2$ with $|S_1|=1$.
-Based on Fig. \ref{fig:CKZ5}, which shows the non-transversal implementation of $M$ gates on the 5-qubit code, we have active qubits=$\{q_1, q_3, q_5\}$ and non-active qubits=$\{q_2, q_4\}$ and also $S_1=\{g_6\}$ and $S_2=\{g_1, g_2, g_3, g_4, g_5, g_7, g_8, g_9, g_{10}, g_{11}\}$ only for the $T$ gate (note that $S$ and $CZ$ are transversal on Steane).
-The active qubits are encoded using Steane and the non-active qubits can be either left unencoded or encoded using the 5-qubit code or Steane which leads to a 23-, 31- or 35-qubit code, respectively.
+The gates of $M$ belong to the class of $C^{k}Z(\theta)$ gates and thus, as described before, a CSS code such as Steane can be selected as $C_2$ with $\vert S_{nt}\vert =1$.
+Based on Fig. \ref{fig:CKZ5}, which shows the non-transversal implementation of $M$ gates on the 5-qubit code, we have active qubits as $\{q_1, q_3, q_5\}$ and non-active qubits as $\{q_2, q_4\}$ and also $S_{nt}=\{g_6\}$ and $S_t=\{g_1, g_2, g_3, g_4, g_5, g_7, g_8, g_9, g_{10}, g_{11}\}$ only for the $T$ gate (note that $S$ and $CZ$ are transversal on Steane).
+The active qubits are encoded using Steane and the non-active qubits can be either left unencoded, encoded using the 5-qubit code or encoded using Steane which leads to a 23-, 31-, or 35-qubit code, respectively.

 The $K$ gate can be applied transversally for all of the 23-, 31- and 35-qubit codes, as it is transversal on both the 5-qubit and Steane codes.
-The $S$ and $CZ$ gates are transversal on Steane.
-Consequently, these gates can be applied fault-tolerantly on the concatenated code without need to exploit code switching.
-However, for fault-tolerant implementation of $T$, the proposed method dynamically alternates between Steane and $RM$ for $q_3$ when $T$ ($g_6$) should be applied.
+The $S$ and $CZ$ gates are transversal on Steane and therefore, they can be applied fault-tolerantly on the concatenated code without need to use MSD.
+However, for fault-tolerant implementation of $T$, the proposed method uses MSD for applying $g_6$ ($T$).